dentremor/Software-Defined-Infrastrucure/doku.md

 #### 2.2.9 LDAP based user login
 ##### 2.2.9.1 Test connection to active directory
+Use the following command:
 ```
 $ root@sdi3b:~# telnet sdi3a.mi.hdm-stuttgart.de 389
 ```
+Then something like this should appear:
 ```
 Trying 141.62.75.103...
 Connected to sdi3a.mi.hdm-stuttgart.de.